A successful CRM implementation begins with setting clear, achievable goals that align with your business needs and team objectives.

 System setup

-We will then work with you to set up your screens, fields, labels etc. as well as providing some administrative training right at the beginning of your project.
-You can see easily how to use the Admin area in Gold-Vision, to make screen changes and ultimately feel empowered to make further changes after you go live.
+We will then work with you to set up your screens, fields, labels, etc., as well as provide some administrative training at the beginning of your project.
+You can easily see how to use the Admin area in Gold-Vision to make screen changes, and ultimately feel empowered to make further changes after you go live.

 Don’t just think about the fields that you want on your screens but also about workflow in the background and how to improve the way that your teams work.
 An automated workflow is something that you might think about at the beginning but typically you might come back to later on in your CRM lifecycle.

-4) Don’t let dirty data detriment your successful CRM implementation plan
+4) Don’t let dirty data derail your successful CRM implementation plan

 It can be costly to get your data wrong so take time to think about it from the beginning.
 Think carefully: